123rishujha/casino_champions/README.md

 # casino_champions
 # casino_champions game is an game website where user need to guess the correct matching number randomly

+# How to start the app
+-> Fist clone the repo
+-> move to client then move to game:- cd client/game -> run npm install
+-> npm start

 # Members contributed
   1) 123rishujha
   2) SristyVerma